Cape Painting and Carpentry, Inc.

 Kitchen Foundation In December, 2001, the foundation was built.
 We capped it, including a blue plastic tarp, for the winter.
 We did not want to remove the roof during the winter.

 While Marty and John framed in the kitchen, Dennis worked on the deck.
-The exterior decking and railing systems were from planned growth (green labeled) wood producers.

 Once the kitchen addition was framed we began work on the upstairs expansion.
 We removed the roof and built floor, walls, and new roof in three stages so that the amount of area with no roof was managable with tarps overnight.
 We were lucky with the weather.
 There were only two rainy periods during the three week period when there was only partial roof coverage.
 New roof in stages